-One question that comes up a lot, even among pro photographers, is “what is the difference between RAW and JPEG?”
-Would it surprise you to know that both have a place in the tools of the modern digital photographer? for more information about file formate, you may check my post “What Is Photo File Format- How To Use It“.
+One question that comes up a lot, even among pro photographers, is “What is the difference between RAW and JPEG?”
+Would it surprise you to know that both have a place in the tools of the modern digital photographer?
+For more information about the file format, you may check my post “What Is Photo File Format- How To Use It“.
 Let’s take a look at when and why you should shoot in RAW format and how to make the most of both!

 Advantages of RAW

 Ultimate Flexibility: When looking at what the difference is between RAW and JPEG is, flexibility is the #1 answer.
 You’re working with the base image data of your photo with RAW and that gives you immense control over the outcome.
 As long as you exposed the scene fairly well, RAW allows you to make sweeping adjustments to exposure, contrast, sharpness, clarity, tones, dynamic range, noise levels, and much more.

 Note that both the software you’re working with and the innate qualities of the sensor the RAW file came from makes a big difference.
 ISO invariant sensors like Fujifilm and Pentax give you more latitude in adjusting brightness compared to non-invariant sensors.
 Back-sensor illumination (BSI) technology used in cameras like Sony and Nikon full-frame models offers moderate increases in dynamic range over non-BSI cameras.

 Another reason why you should shoot in RAW format is that the tonal range of RAW files is massive compared to JPEG.
 An 8-bit JPEG image can simulate “only” around 17 million colors.
 A 14-bit RAW file, on the other hand, reaches over 4 trillion colors.
 Some cameras can even create 16-bit RAW for 281 trillion colors!
 When it comes to RAW vs JPEG, RAW is the king of image editing!